lotus-NLS/Jaguar/readme.md

 </p>

 ## Overview
-Nucifera aims to enable LLMs to do highly independent and autonomous software development.
-The first development objective of pyWrite is to provide the LLM with the necessary tools to perform software development, like reading or writing files or running code and reading the outputs.
+Nucifera aims to provide a natural language interface to your software and to formal computer languages through the usage of LLMs. \
+Its aim is to write software modules by specification and integrate them with existing software, provide intuitive explanations and add comments for existing software, rewrite local source files and enable usage of auxiliary tools like the Terminal on Windows or Linux, git, AutoDevOps or Docker through natrual language specifications.

+In particular, agents in the Nucifera framework can make use of the following tools:

+-> READ: Read text files on the computer \
+-> WRITE: Write out text files locally \
+-> RUN: Execute python or Terminal code \
+-> BROWSE: Search for information on the web in text form

 ## Setup